zzsusan/2022Spring_Projects/README.md

 ### move(player)
 move() is the most complex and important function in our program. <br>

-Firstly, we get the move info from user input by calling player_input_move(player), or get it from computer generation by calling computer_generate_move_info(player). <br>
+Firstly, we get the move info from user input by calling player_input_move(player), or from computer generation by calling computer_generate_move_info(player). <br>

-Then we compute and get the result (4 types). <br>
+Then we compute and get 4 possible results. <br>
 Based on the update of board and mingPieces, the time complexity of this part is O(N).
 N is the maximum number of two players' ming pieces. <br>
 Because the time complexity of list.remove() is O(N), and list.append() is O(1).

 - #### player_input_move(player)
 	**O(n + m)** <br>
-	n is the number of invalid player input of move_from info, <br>
+	n is the number of invalid human player input of move_from info, <br>
-	m is the number of invalid player input of move_to info.
+	m is the number of invalid human player input of move_to info.
 	This function calls input_move_from() and input_move_to(), and the overall time complexity depends on the player input.

 - #### computer_generate_move_info(player)
 	**O(N * 4)** <br>
-	N is the number of opened pieces of the human player. <br>
+	N is the number of ming pieces of the computer player. <br>
 	There is a constant 4 because we need to check all 4 pieces next to the current computer's piece.

 ## Improvement
-Since we keep track of each player's opened pieces list (to determine the end and generate computer's move), we need to update the mingPieces list in each operation.
+Since we keep track of each player's ming pieces list (to determine the end and generate computer's move), we need to update the mingPieces list in each operation.
 So, the updates costs some time. <br>
 When analyzing the time complexity, we found it would be faster if we changed the structure of mingPieces.